 If you walk out of your job, or (No call no show); or do not finish your notice without manager approval, you will not be eligible to receive any accrued vacation hours.
-If you terminate your employment with the Company, you will be paid for vacation pay that you earned an accrued.
-No vacation will be paid out if we terminate your employment prior to your first-year anniversary or if you are fired for an egregious event such as theft or harassment.
+No vacation will be paid out if we terminate your employment prior to your first-year anniversary or if you're fired for a violation of our code of conduct.

-Hourly Team Members: Vacation will be accrued based on all hours worked.
+Hourly Team Members: Vacation will be earned based on all hours worked.

-Years of Continuous Service Amount of Vacation 1 year 5 days (1 week) Max of 40 hrs banked 2-4 years 10 days (2 weeks) Max of 80 hrs banked 5-14 years 15 days (3 weeks) Max of 120 hrs banked 15 years or more 20 days (4 weeks) Max of 160 hrs banked
+Years of Continuous Service Amount of Vacation 1 year 5 days (1 week) 2-4 years 10 days (2 weeks) 5-14 years 15 years or more 15 days (3 weeks) 20 days (4 weeks)